vivek1052/Darpan/README.md

 Authentication server acts as both authentication and authorisation server.
 When user logins with username & password, it is validated it and provides JWT.
 This JWT is recognised in Backend server.
 Roles are embedded into the JWT token which backend server uses to allow/disallow data modification.
 This also acts as JWT verification for Nginx file server.

-Backend server is written in SAP Capire, which provides Odata functionality
+Backend server is written in SAP Capire, which provides Odata functionality.
+It utilizes multithreading to facilitate background image indexing and other resource intensive tasks.
+It onlt provides image metadata and queries and doesnt serve the actual media.
+Actual media is served through Nginx to reduce latency.
+Exiftool(https://exiftool.org/) is used to retrieve media metadata.

+Use at your risk :)